1. Greenhouse Gas Emissions And Climate Change

 In addition, we invest heavily in digitalization and are one of the pioneers in our industry.
 Solutions such as UP!
 Solutions Remote Support contribute to a reduction of greenhouse gas emissions through a decreased travel by service technicians.

-* Excluding the Shenyang foundry where were we rely on renewable grid electricity or technological developments to achieve our ambitions.
+* Excluding the Shenyang foundry where we rely on renewable grid electricity or technological developments to achieve our ambitions.
 We are committed to reduce emissions and increase renewable energy at the foundry as far as possible today and buy renewable grid energy or other options as soon as available.